-This is another totally yummy recipe from Fresh India and very easy to make.
+This is another totally yummy recipe and very easy to make.
 Instead of simmering the butternut, I roast it in some oil in the oven for 30mins @ 180C to caramelise it for a better flavour.
 Then just add it at the end once the aubergine is cooked.
 I always make the full quantity so I can freeze and come back for more during the week!
 It was especially useful when I was recovering form my hip operation

 Serves 4 as a main